audeering/audb/docs/publish.rst

 Create a database
 -----------------

-The first one can be done by the :mod:`audformat.testing` module, which let you easily create a database:
+We can create an example database with the :mod:`audformat.testing` module.

 .. jupyter-execute::